Train0303/Post-IT/README.md

 # Post-IT
 graduate project

-This is team Post-IT's graduate project
+This is team Post-IT's graduation project